-My son had waited so long only to see his peers say their goodbyes.
+My son had waited so long only to see his peers wave their goodbyes.
 Overcome with every feeling that had preceded that moment, I walked out onto our porch, closed the door, and sobbed my heart out.

-Since that day, there have been several more bumps.
+Since that day, there have been several more hurdles.
 I have only printed off one of two homework assignments, forgotten to put due dates on my calendar, and realized that my son had unmuted his mic just as my toddler declared, “I HAVE TO GO POO!
 WIPE MY BUM!”